Clear

 None

-Allows the element to be positioned normally without clearing any floating elements.
+Allow the element to be positioned normally without clearing floats.

 <div class="cl-none p-6"></div>